ImComfortable/Dust-InventoryAgent/README.md

 # Site features:
 List all information from MongoDB in a table, with a change detector that will warn us if any component has changed.

+Audit system, which monitors all pages accessed by the user and the time he spent on them

 # Agent features:
 - PC Model
 - Hostname